SorerBOT/gcy.h/README.md

     GCY_FREE(ptr_8);
 }
 ```
-Garbage Collect-you will now inform you that you that all allocations were free'd:
+Garbage Collect-you will now inform you that that all allocations were free'd:
 ```shell
 =============================================
 Garbage Collect-your Data: